Courtesan by Worth Paris {Perfume Review & Musings}

 worth_Dress.jpg

-This once elusive perfume was created in 2005 by renowned nose Pierre Bourdon for the house of Worth which was originally founded in 1858 by Frederick Charles Worth (1826-1895), an Englishman established in Paris who was to lead Western fashion in the 19th and well into the 20th century thanks to successive generations of the Worth family.
-The Worth perfumes appeared, according to the official chronology, in the 1920s, with the first one, Dans La Nuit, having been introduced in 1924.
-The house closed in 1956 to be revived only in January of 2003 when the Worth couture lingerie collection was presented at the Paris salon.
+This once elusive perfume was created in 2005 by renowned nose Pierre Bourdon for the house of Worth which, originally founded in 1858 by Frederick Charles Worth (1826-1895) an Englishman established in Paris who was to lead Western fashion in the 19th and well into the 20th century thanks to successive generations of the Worth family.

 Cora_Pearl.jpg

-Courtesan is inspired by the world of the demi-mondaines or grandes horizonatles in 19th century Paris and especially by one of the most devoted Worth customers of the time, courtesan Cora Pearl (1837-1886).
-She recounted the story of her life in a memoir that was found after her death and published in 1886 as her Mémoires, and more recently in 1983 bearing the explicit title Grand Horizontal: The Erotic Memoirs of a Passionate Lady where it is reported that the author goes into great detail about her escapades and that of the French establishment of the Second Empire.
-Having not (yet) read it, we were only able to catch some of its flavor for example illustrated in this quite memorable scene in which Cora dazzled her male-only audience by dancing naked in her salon on a floor covered with orchids, and then ended this sally by sauntering up to and into a sterling silver bathtub filled with champagne.
+She recounted the story of her life in a manuscript which was found after her death and published in 1886 as her Mémoires, and more recently in 1983 bearing the explicit title Grand Horizontal: The Erotic Memoirs of a Passionate Lady where it is reported that the author goes into great detail about her escapades and that of the French establishment of the Second Empire.
+Having not (yet) read it, we were only able to catch some of its flavor, for example illustrated in this quite memorable scene in which Cora dazzled her male-only audience by dancing naked in her salon on a floor covered with orchids, and then ended this sally by sauntering up to and into a sterling silver bathtub filled with champagne.

 The perfume is very sheer and powdery when applied by touches.
-If put on in greater quantities, we have noticed, the brighter yellow notes of the scent come forth forming more of a luminous aura with light chypre-like and delicate green nuances.
+If put on in greater quantities - we have noticed - the brighter yellow notes of the scent come forth forming more of a luminous aura with light chypre-like and delicate green nuances.
 The initial impressions as the perfume starts unfolding are animalic (musk, cumin), spicy (cinnamon, cardamom, clove), with a certain raw greenness derived from the cardamom note all this warmed up by the soft glow of amber.
 Everything we say about the perfume has to be understood as expressed by the perfumer sotto voce.
 The overture resolves momentarily into a cardamom chaï impression with milky, caramel-y undertones.

 The perfume then becomes more characteristically hushed in tone, velvety in texture, even whispery, evoking dusty cocoa beans.
-It is at this point that the scent takes on the allure of a courtisan’s alcove most, as if it were decorated with heavy velvet drapes and letting filter out overheard indiscreet conversations.
+It is at this point that the scent takes on the allure of a courtisan's alcove most, as if it were decorated with heavy velvet drapes and letting filter out overheard indiscreet conversations.
 The fragrance stays very close to the skin with the quality of a murmur of whispering voices behind heavily gilded burgundy-colored curtains letting out musky effluvia and spicy incense-like nuances.
-With time, the scent seems to meld with the skin and the slightly dry cocoa to melt into the creamy texture of one’s skin.
+With time, the scent seems to meld with your skin and the slightly dry cocoa folds into the creamy texture of one's skin.

 Courtesan is distinctive, unusually conceived.
 It is extremely soft, one of the most subtle “closet-musk fragrance” we know of.
 As the press release states, “…Courtesan encourages the sense of touch, the warm caress of skin", and indeed it does just that.
 Despite its feminine connotations, this is a scent that we could see a man wear as it is really all about the skin.
 One could interpret it as being, in part, a milder take on Borneo 1834 by Serge Lutens.